 Professor Martin Dangerfield.
 European integration; EU enlargement; EU-Russia relations; European Neighbourhood Policy; Central European affairs.

 Dr Thomas Dickins, BA, MA (Leeds), PhD (Wolverhampton).
-Czech lexicology, language variation and change; linguistic purism and loanwords; language and political discourse.
+Slavonic applied linguistics: in particular, Czech lexicology, language variation and change, linguistic purism and loanwords, and language and political discourse.

 Dr Aleksandra Galasinska, BA, MA (Krakow), PhD.
 Discourse and narrative analysis; language and identity; post-communist transformation; post-enlargement migration.